-Travel Tips for Your Tesla
+Travel Tips for Your Tesla Vehicle

-Set your Regenerative Braking to "Standard" to conserve range while decelerating.
+Set your regenerative braking to ‘Standard’ to conserve range while decelerating.

 Before starting a long road trip, we recommend checking your tire pressure (psi) shown on the Tire and Loading Information label located on the center door pillar.
 You should also inspect your tires for bulges, foreign objects, cuts or wear.
-If you notice anything concerning, you can self-schedule a service appointment in your Tesla app.
+If you notice anything concerning, you can self-schedule a service appointment in the Tesla app.

-You can also explore Destination Charging locations conveniently located at hotels, restaurants, and shopping centers across the country.
+You can also explore Destination Charging locations conveniently located at hotels, restaurants and shopping centers across the country.
 These will be indicated with a gray pin.

 As a reminder, AC will create some condensation, which may pool under your car.